-If you are a beginner, like me, at this point you have a limited confidence with your beer brewing skills.
-It is actually recommended getting STARTED WITH BREWING WITH EXTRACTS.
+For a beginner, complicated brewing techniques can be intimidating, and when it comes to all grain brewing, the whole process can seem a bit mysterious and scientific.
+This is why it is actually recommended getting STARTED WITH BREWING USING EXTRACTS.
 This way you will learn the basics of making beer in 6 easy steps – sanitation, boiling, chilling the wort, transferring the wort into the fermentation vessel, pitching the yeast, priming for conditioning and bottling.
 If you follow the instructions, use common sense and care, you will end up with good beer.

 So, why going through the trouble and extra work of brewing all grain?
 There are in my opinion 4 main benefits of doing it.

 - CONTROL THE SOURCING OF YOUR INGREDIENTS (ESPECIALLY ORGANIC)